vickytnz/govuk-elements-miro/README.md

 # GOV.UK elements in Miro
 Inspired by the Google Drawings GOV.UK elements, this is a port to do wireframing using Miro.

+Use this file in Miro to create detailed wireframes of GOV.UK services or Unbranded services that are based on the GOVUK Design System.

 <img width="961" alt="Screenshot of template for using GOVUK Miro wireframes" src="https://raw.githubusercontent.com/vickytnz/govuk-elements-miro/main/example.png">

+## See version in Miro
+<a href="https://miro.com/app/board/o9J_kuA59lQ=/">View this file in Miro</a>

 ## How to use this file

+### If you have a paid version of Miro
 1. In this repository download the file <a href="https://github.com/vickytnz/govuk-elements-miro/blob/main/GOV.UK%20wireframes%20base.rtb">'GOVUK wirefames base.rtb'</a>.
 2. Go to your Miro account.
 3. Find the 'upload from backup' option.